Last Modified: 25 Apr 2016

 SLEEPER TRAINS IN INDIA:

 Sleeper trains are clean and air-conditioned (fan-cooled at times), a great way to travel long distances and still get maximum time in each place.
 Beds are padded berths, sheets, pillow and blanket are provided but some people prefer to bring their own sleeping sheet.
-There are basic toilet facilities in each carriage, but no showers available on overnight trains.
+There are basic toilet facilities at the end of each carriage, but no showers available on overnight trains.
 Please note you may be sharing with locals in a same/mixed gender situation.
 Most trains have a dining carriage or a food/snack cart that is brought through the carriages.
+There are also plenty of vendors selling tea, coffee, water and snacks during the journey.

 While travelling with us you'll experience the vast array of wonderful food available in the world.
 Your group leader will be able to suggest restaurants to try during your trip.
 On our camping trips we often cook the region's specialities so you don't miss out.
 To give you the maximum flexibility in deciding where, what and with whom to eat, generally not all meals are included in the trip price.
 This also gives you more budgeting flexibility.
 As a rule our groups tend to eat together to enable you to taste a larger variety of dishes and enjoy each other's company.
 There's no obligation to do this though.